hmrodrigues99/Master_Thesis/README.md

 **get_All_promoter_sequences.sh** #Gets the promoter regions of all cork oak genes

-**get_Promoter_sequence_df.py** #Makes a table with scaffold, gene and promoter region collumns of cork oak genes present in the GCN
+**get_Promoter_sequence_df.py** #Makes a table with scaffold, gene and promoter region columns of cork oak genes present in the network

 **match_TFBS_promoter.sh** #Perform motif matching between a TF binding site and the promoter region of genes that are connected with that TF in the network.
-It incorporates **match_TFBS_promoter.py** to process input files.
+It incorporates **match_TFBS_promoter.py** to process input files